convert2asm/conver2asm.swift/README.md

        [--split-classes-by-topic]: create one Apple School Manager class per topic teached in the class (ex: "class 1 - Maths", "class 1 - Biology", ...).
        [--disable-classes-prefix]: stop prefixing classes by their location name.
        [--max-instructors-per-class=X]: override max number of instructors per class (15 instructors by default).
+       [--class-id-separator=X]: character used to replace blanks when deriving a class ID from the name.
+The default separator is '_'.

 Example: convert2asm siecle+stsweb ~/XML_EXPORTS/ 6 --parse-emails --max-instructors-per-class=25